joho/lighthouse-cards/README.md

 TODO:
 ---
-  * put the nice stylesheet in that stu is working on
   * make it smart enough to only print cards that haven't been printed
+  * make the search query dynamic
+  * stop using safari only selectors so it looks nice

 ---